kotmatross28729/simple-name-converter/README.md

 ## What?
 In Minecraft 1.13, some texture names have changed, so resource packs from 1.13+ do not work on older versions.
-Of course, you can manually rename the entire file, but ... is it worth it?
+Of course, you can manually rename all files, but ... is it worth it?
 Not anymore!
 This script automatically renames files, you just need to select 1 of the 2 available options:

 1) Converting new names to old ones.